GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Broadhead Arrow
 Not a weapon per se, but a magical piece of ammunition of fine craftsmanship.
 Its shadt is alder wood and the fletching are shishpare feathers.
 When making an attack roll, *roll a d4 as well.
 Depending on the result, the arrow will deal a different critical hit effect.
 It also gains a bonus for the purpose of determining if it is a critical hit equal to the d4 result.
 If 1, it is fire.
 If 2, it is radiant, if 3 it is electric, if 4 it is piercing*.
 If the user knows the arrow's name, they may choose to inflict the traditional critical hit effect instead.
 Additionally, *the arrow will always find its way back in their possession within 1d10 minutes so long as they are the most recent pwrson to know its name and possess it*.

+**Talavaste** (*unique*)
+$2,200 , 4 lb.
+Longsword
+A finely crafted sword made by a now nearly forgotten elf master, this blade was thought of as a bane of evil.
+*Gains a 1d8 bonus to attacks against creatures of undeath*.

 **Torch Of Dulzorn**
 $1,000 , 4 lb.